TejramChafle/Excavator/README.md

 Excavator is businees management application admin panel of Excavator, Dozer, Poclain, Tipper, Truck and Earth Mover business developed with Angular 8, Angular Material and RESTful APIs using Nodejs, ExpressJS, MongoDB and Mongoose.

-## The Theme

-The ready theme used for front end development is Fuse [Click here](http://fusetheme.com/admin-templates/angular/) to see theme template.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.